 Do Pinterest’s results show up for any kind of keywords?

 Of course, not.
 You probably noticed that my keyword was a pretty specific, long-tail query.
 You will find Pinterest pages for keywords with lower competition more often.
 Also, I believe it depends on the niche.
 Pinterest users are known for loving all things DIY, home decor, crafts, recipes, art, etc. These are the searches that also imply more image results, so in these cases, Google tends to show Pinterest content more often.

 This article is long, yet I only managed to give you the basics of what you need to know about Pinterest SEO.
-You can get your entire strategy for SEO on Pinterest set with my Pinterest SEO Traffic secrets course.
+You can get your entire strategy for SEO on Pinterest set with my Pinterest course.

-One thing is sure: you can boost your website or blog traffic using Pinterest SEO in a smart way.
+One thing is sure: you can boost your website or blog traffic using Pinterest optimization in a smart way.
 The competition for free Pinterest traffic will increase over time as more people try and see SEO on Pinterest driving them traffic.

 Don’t leave this page without notes about the changes you need to apply to your Pinterest account.

-There is definitely something you could improve in your profile title or bio, in your board titles and descriptions.
+There is definitely something you could improve in your Pinterest page title or bio, in your board titles and descriptions.

 You could also analyze some of your main keywords in Google search results.
-If you see Pinterest boards or even specific pins showing up, there is a chance you could also leverage your Pinterest SEO efforts to get more space in the Google SERP.
+If you see Pinterest boards or even specific pins showing up, there is a chance you could also leverage your optimization efforts to get more space in the Google SERP.

 Let me know if some of the suggestions from this post improve your positions in Pinterest search for people, boards or pins.
-Or if you managed to get higher in Google results with your Pinterest SEO changes – let me know in the comments, share your screenshots!
+Or if you managed to get higher in Google results with your Pinterest changes – let me know in the comments, share your screenshots!